BeHarsha/Banking_Insights_and_Decision_Support_System/README.md

 How to Run

-# 1. Clone the repo
+1. Clone the Repository
+bash
 git clone https://github.com/BeHarsha/Banking_Insights_and_Decision_Support_System
 cd Banking_Insights_and_Decision_Support_System

-# 2. Install Python dependencies
-pip install pandas numpy matplotlib seaborn jupyter
+2. Install Python Dependencies bash pip install pandas numpy matplotlib seaborn

-# 3. Run notebooks
+3. Run the Python Analysis
-jupyter notebook Banking.ipynb     Data cleaning jupyter notebook EDA.ipynb         Exploratory analysis

-# 4. Open dashboard
+Launch Jupyter Notebook and open either EDA.ipynb or Banking.ipynb to explore the data and run the full analysis: bash jupyter notebook

+4. Run the SQL Queries
+Open banking_sql_queries.sql in your preferred SQL environment (MySQL Workbench, pgAdmin, DBeaver, or any compatible SQL client).
+Import the dataset (Banking.csv or Banking.xlsx) into your database, then execute the queries to extract insights and perform data transformations.

+5. View the Power BI Dashboard
-Open Banking Dashboard.pbix in Power BI Desktop
+Open Banking Dashboard.pbix in Power BI Desktop to explore the interactive visualizations covering loan analysis, deposit trends, and key performance indicators.

 Author